The Sandwich, the Olive, and the Invitation

 “It’s because I’m available again, isn’t it?” she said, already knowing the real reason.

 “No. That plays into it, sure—but you also represent humanity well.
 Before the plague in 2073, the U.S. average age was 46.9.
 Globally, it was 35.9.
 The U.S. is a ghost now.
 The current average is barely 26 north of Mexico, about 34 worldwide.
-You’re young, educated, attractive, and making an effort to integrate.
-People—especially the neighbors—need to see that.”
+It would be higher, but too many in the huge overcrowded cities choose to self-terminate.”

 Every word was true.
 But really, he just wanted a day to drive around and show her off.
-He wouldn’t say it—didn’t have the language, didn’t trust himself to get the cultural cues right.
-So he reached for a piece of broccoli, just to bump hands over the dip.

 Leave a Comment